-The word お土産 omiyage literally means gift, souvenir or remembrance.
-These small souvenirs or gifts are very important in Japanese culture and can be seen in thousands of shops in tourist spots across the country.
-As in everyone, these gifts are usually given on special dates or to return a favor, as a symbol of closeness and affection.
+The word お土産 omiyage literally means gift, souvenir or souvenir.
+These small souvenirs or gifts are very important in Japanese culture and can be seen in thousands of shops in tourist attractions across the country.
+As in everyone else, these gifts are usually given on special dates or to return a favor, as a symbol of closeness and affection.

-Omiyages are gifts that can be given at any time you wish, to friends, co-workers, relatives, etc. However, there are occasions when it is really necessary to take an omiyage, especially if you are visiting someone's home.
+Omiyage are gifts that can be given on any occasion you wish, to friends, co-workers, relatives, etc. However, there are occasions when it is really necessary to bring an omiyage, especially if you are visiting someone's home.

-Omiyage is not a simple reminder, when you are visiting a person it is more than an obligation to take an omiyage.
+Omiyage is not a simple souvenir, when you are visiting a person it is more than an obligation to bring an omiyage.
 Giving gifts is part of an ancient samurai tradition called Giri (義理), which can be translated as 'social obligation'.

 Types of Omiyage